Search Engine Market Share 2026: Google Still Sends 87.6% of Referrals (June 2026 Update)

 What this means if you do SEO, run a website, or build AI

 For SEOs, the data has two simple implications.
 Google's share isn't moving because of AI, and that's unlikely to change in the next year.
-Google still sends 87.52% of search referrals, and that number moved 0.09 points in a month.
+Google still sends 87.63% of search referrals, and that number moved about a quarter of a point in a month.
 Separately, your TikTok traffic share matters in a way it didn't 24 months ago.
 Any consumer-facing brand without a TikTok SEO plan is leaving roughly 3% of search-driven traffic on the table.
-The AI chatbot referral channel (ChatGPT, Gemini, Claude, Perplexity combined) is 0.27% of search referrals.
+The AI chatbot referral channel (ChatGPT, Gemini, Claude, Perplexity combined) is 0.29% of search referrals.
 Worth monitoring.
 Not yet worth optimizing for the way Bing or Yandex are.
+(For the user-count, revenue, and crawl footprint underlying ChatGPT's slice of that 0.27%, the latest ChatGPT statistics breakdown has the May 2026 numbers.)

 Methodology and source data

-All data in this post was pulled from the Cloudflare Radar API via the Radar MCP server between April 20 and April 21, 2026.
+All data in this post was pulled from the Cloudflare Radar API via the Radar MCP server on June 1, 2026, covering the full month of May.

 - Search engine referral share (topline):

-get_bots_crawlers_dataendpoint, REFERER dimension,timeseries_groupsformat, 52-week window, April 21, 2025 to April 20, 2026.
+get_bots_crawlers_dataendpoint, REFERER dimension,timeseries_groupsformat, 52-week window ending May 31, 2026.
 One data point per first full ISO week of each month. - AI platform crawl-to-refer ratios:

-get_bots_crawlers_dataendpoint, CLIENT_TYPE dimension, 28-day window. - AI crawler volume:
+get_bots_crawlers_dataendpoint, CLIENT_TYPE dimension, full month of May 2026. - AI crawler volume:

 Cloudflare Radar's sample covers traffic across Cloudflare's global network of 330 cities in 125+ countries, including sites that use Cloudflare as a reverse proxy, CDN, or authoritative DNS.
 The sample is large (hundreds of billions of requests per day) but tilts toward the Cloudflare customer base: Western web traffic, e-commerce, media, and SaaS.
 Search referrer data specifically only measures referrals to Cloudflare-protected origins, so regional search engines that send traffic exclusively to non-Cloudflare destinations are under-represented.
 The February 2026 discontinuity in the TikTok/Google trend line is consistent with a Cloudflare-side reclassification rather than a real behavior change.
 Read the trend section with that caveat in mind.